 The exciting news is, four month olds don’t simply hit a regression, they also hit a “progression”; four months is when babies are able to learn to self-soothe, meaning this is also where we can officially start sleep training!

-So how can you help your baby during this regression while also encouraging good sleep skills?
+How to help your baby during the four month regression while also encouraging good sleep skills?

 Transition out of the Swaddle